chartjs/Chart.js/docs/charts/line.md

 If left untouched (`undefined`), the global `options.elements.line.cubicInterpolationMode` property is used.

 ### Stepped Line
-The following values are supported for `steppedLine`:
+The following values are supported for `steppedLine`.
 * `false`:  No Step Interpolation (default)
 * `true`: Step-before Interpolation (eq. 'before')
 * `'before'`: Step-before Interpolation